maazu/deepJSCC-feedback/README.md

 #change directory to
 %cd /content/drive/My Drive/Colab Notebooks/deepJSCC-feedback/
 ```
-Once the tensorlow is installed to check the gpu must be allocated to you the output should produce 1.
+Once tensorflow installations is finshed, you should confirm that a gpu has been be allocated to you by run the following code below, the output should produce 1.
 ```
 import tensorflow as tf
 print("Num GPUs Available: ", len(tf.config.experimental.list_physical_devices('GPU')))